 Your chances for inefficiencies fulfilling orders and running out of stock becomes more plausible leaving your customer to go to competitors.
 Cycle counts are a key component to optimizing your back-office.
 Doing so will mean you’re less likely to make human errors and in a better spot to enhance your front end customer experience.

-Reasons for Inventory Errors
+Reasons For Inventory Errors

 Location Based: Products are physically put in the wrong location or the location is incorrectly marked